 Built in 1964 and expanded in 1973, EMTC houses males in custody sentenced to terms of one year or less.
 Most of its housing is dormitory style.
 The facility, previously designated the Correctional Institution for Men, was renamed on July 14, 2000, in honor of retired Chief of Department Eric M. Taylor.

 Anna M. Kross Center (AMKC)

 Completed in 1978, and named for DOC's second female commissioner, AMKC houses male detainees in a facility spread over 40 acres.
 It includes a Methadone Detoxification Unit.

 Rose M. Singer Center (RMSC)

 Opened in June 1988 as a facility for female detainees and women in custody sentenced to a year or less.
 Subsequent additional modular housing was added.
 In 1985, the Department opened the nation's first jail-based baby nursery at the old Correctional Institution for Women featuring an expanded 25-bed baby nursery.
 It was named for an original member of the New York City Board of Correction.

 Otis Bantum Correctional Center (OBCC)

 Opened in June 1985, it was completed in less than 15 months using modern design and construction methods.
 OBCC has dormitory and cell housing.
 The jail was named for its second Warden.

 North Infirmary Command (NIC)

 Consists of two separate buildings one of them the original Rikers Island Hospital built in 1932.
-It houses people in custody with acute medical conditions and require infirmary care, or have a disability that requires housing that is compliant with American with Disabilities Act.
+It houses people in custody with acute medical conditions and require infirmary care, or have a disability that requires housing that is compliant with Americans with Disabilities Act.
 NIC also houses some general population detainees.

 George R. Vierno Center (GRVC)